Towards Overcoming the Undercutting Problem: Game Analysis

-When $\gamma <\frac{\beta_U^2}{2-4\beta_U+2\beta_U^2}$ (with limited bandwidth set), the undercutter can start the attack without rational miners joining the fork in a tie.
+When $\gamma <\frac{\beta_u^2}{2(1-\beta_u)}$ (with limited bandwidth set), the undercutter can expect to successfully start the attack without rational miners joining $C_1$.
 This bound is more demanding than the one for $D=1$.
-For $\beta_U=0.5$, the upper bound is now $0.5$ instead of 1.
-For $\beta_U=0.2$, the bound is 0.03 instead of 0.25.
+For $\beta_u=0.5$, the upper bound is now $0.25$ instead of 1.
+For $\beta_u=0.2$, the bound is 0.025 instead of 0.25.
 Overall, for weak attackers, the condition is way more demanding than before.
-Intuitively, the probability of a weak attacker leads by one block is much higher than it leads by two blocks.

-Next, we consider when $\gamma \geq \frac{\beta_U^2}{2-4\beta_U+2\beta_U^2}$ (with sufficient bandwidth set) and the undercutter needs rational miners to join the fork in a tie.
-Same as before, rational miners allocate their mining power among the two chains to maximize their expected returns.
-We solve for $x$ in
+Next, we consider $\gamma \geq \frac{\beta_u^2}{2(1-\beta_u)}$ (with sufficient bandwidth set) and the undercutter needs rational miners to join $C_1$.
+Same as before, rational miners allocate their mining power among the two chains to maximize their expected returns:

-where $p_m=\beta_U(1-\beta_U-x\beta_R)^2$ is the probability of main chain leading by 2 blocks first and $p_f=\beta_U(\beta_U+x\beta_R)(\beta_U+x\beta_R+\beta_H)$ is the probability of the fork leading by 2 blocks first.
-Here we only consider the leftmost and rightmost path in Figure \ref{fig:safedepth2} because they are the two most significant paths.
-We can observe that the coefficient for the second-degree term in the quadratic function is positive.
-The expected returns for rational miners may reach maximum at either of the two ends.
+where $p_0\leq (1-\beta_u-x\beta_r)^2$ is the probability of $C_0$ leading by 2 blocks first and $p_1\geq (\beta_u+x\beta_r)(\beta_u+x\beta_r+\beta_h)$ is the probability of $C_1$ leading by 2 blocks first.
+Here we only consider the leftmost and rightmost branches in Figure~\ref{fig:safemargin2} because they are the two most significant paths.
+We can observe that the objective function is convex.
+By Jensen's inequality, the expected returns reach maximum at either of the two ends.
+Again we let $E[R_{r|x=0}]<E[R_{r|x=1}]$ and obtain